ProjectEvergreen/greenwood-demo-adapter-netlify/README.md

 You can now run these npm scripts
 - `npm run dev` - Start the demo with Greenwood local dev server
 - `npm run serve` - Start the demo with a production Greenwood build
-- `npm run netlify` - Start the Netlify server (live reload not supported)
+- `npm run serve:netlify` - Start the Netlify CLI server for testing production Greenwood builds locally (see caveats section in the plugin's README)

 > 👉 **Note**: _If deploying to your own Netlify instance, make sure you set the `AWS_LAMBDA_JS_RUNTIME` environment variable [in your Netlify UI](https://answers.netlify.com/t/aws-lambda-js-runtime-nodejs14-x/32161/2) to the value of  `nodejs18.x`_.